biddy1618/newsProject/readme.md

 * Next [link](https://www.postgresqltutorial.com/postgresql-identity-column/)
 * ~~__TODO__~~: Couldn't find any instruction on how to implement identity (`generate as always`) column - [link](https://github.com/sqlalchemy/alembic/issues/775), thus temporarily using autoincrement -> Solved it by using self designed ORM including Identity feature, need expertise opinion on this
 * __TODO__: New identity column attribute works differently than expected, we can insert similar articles, need to debug.

+## 26-06-2021
+* Finally finished testing, now need to implement function that will flawlessly crawl the data and save to DB.